unisonweb/unison/unison-src/transcripts/merge2.output.md

   bar =
     use Text ++
     foo ++ foo

   foo : Text
   foo = "new foo"

 ```
 ## Update propagation with common dependent

-We classify something as an "update" if its "syntactic hash" - not its normal Unison hash - differs.
+We classify something as an update if its "syntactic hash" - not its normal Unison hash - differs.
 This allows us to
 cleanly merge unconflicted updates that were individually propagated to a common dependent.

 Let's see an example.
 We have `foo`, which depends on `bar` and `baz`.
 Alice updates `bar` (propagating to `foo`),